Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 Are essential oils effective at combating gingivitis and plaque?

 There is a study that helps support the idea of using a mouthwash with essential oils to help reduce plaque and gingivitis.
-The patients with gingivitis that used an essential oil containing mouthwash along with their brushing and flossing had significantly lower amounts of gingivitis and plaque than those that either didn’t use a mouth rinse or those that used one without essential oils.
+The patients with gingivitis who used a mouthwash containing essential oils along with brushing and flossing had less gingivitis and plaque than those who didn’t use mouthwash or used one without essential oils.

 If you are still concerned, you can leave the essential oils out.
 Or, just save them for moments when you are dealing with dental pain, gingivitis, or inflammation of any other type.